MDMCproject/MDMC/README.md

 To compile
 ----------

-* Intel Microsoft Visual studio: Open mdmc.vfproj in /src and compile.
+* Intel Microsoft Visual studio: Open mdmc.sln in /src and compile.

 * Other platforms: in /src find both a traditional makefile and SCons makefile scripts (named SConstruct and SConscript) are available (possibly a bit out of date).